 Art Students League Workshops: Register Online Here

 Monotype Starter: Intended as a step-by-step tutorial on the basics of printing and print room protocol.
 You will be certified to use the room independently upon completion.
-One session this Summer, which is filling fairly quickly so sign up soon!
-It starts June 18, and runs for 4 weeks on Tuesdays, 6-9:30 PM.
+One session this fall.
+It starts September 8 and runs for 4 weeks on Sundays, 1-4:30 PM.